 The UK's largest annual motor race will return on 26th October 2024.
 Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, the Birkett usually sees a capacity grids of 70 teams and nearly 300 cars and drivers.

-The culmination of the Club Racing season, this unique event has a concept and a tradition all of its own – a little bit of end of season fun to many but also a challenge to the competitive instincts of many racing drivers and the strategic wiles of a few team managers!
+The last bastion of British motorsport; and the traditional close to the club racing season, this unique event has a concept and a tradition all of its own.
+'The Birkett' is a the iconic end of season fun to many but also a challenge to the competitive instincts of many racing drivers and the strategic wiles of a few team managers.

-The race is held today on the Silverstone GP circuit and as a result can accommodate up to 70 teams of between 4 and 6 drivers and cars competing in a unique relay race format.
+The race is held today on the full Silverstone GP circuit and as a result can accommodate up to 70 teams of between three and six drivers and between three and six cars competing in a unique relay race format - as a result trhere are usually around 300 taking part in one race!
 Each team has to lap the circuit as many times as they can within the six hours, with only one of their team cars running at any one time.
-As one comes into the pit lane, the next can be dispatched out onto the circuit.
+As one car comes into the pit lane, the next can be dispatched out onto the circuit.

 Each team is credited with a certain number of credit laps, presumed to have been run before the race started.
-The results are then calculated from the credit laps and the actual laps covered by each team in the 6 hours to see who has beaten the rest…and the handicapper).
+The results are then calculated from the credit laps and the actual laps covered by each team in the six hours to see who has beaten the rest (and the handicapper).